Wissako/BHT-300B_CODE_BAR_SCANNER/README.md

 * DENSO BHT-300B or BHT-8000 series terminal.
 * DENSO BHT-BASIC 4.0 Compiler.
 * Communication Cradle with a straight-through RS-232 serial cable (or USB-to-Serial adapter).

+### Compilation & Deployment Guide

+Since BHT terminals cannot run raw basic text files, you must compile the `.bas` source code into a binary format before transferring it to the device.

+1. **Open the Compiler:** Launch your DENSO BHT-BASIC Compiler (typically `BHTB32.EXE` or via the BHT-BASIC IDE).
+2. **Load Source:** Open the `Molduras.bas` file in the environment.
+3. **Compile:** Run the build/compile command.
+4. **Verify Output:** Check the compiler's output log.
+A successful build will explicitly display `0000 Error statement`.
+If any syntax errors occur, the log will point to the exact line number that needs correction.
+5. **Locate Executable:** Once successfully compiled, a binary file (usually named `Molduras.bht`, `Molduras.pd3`, or `Molduras.en3` depending on your compiler version) will be generated in the same folder.
+6. **Transfer to Device:** Put the terminal in the cradle, set it to "Receive" (Download) mode via the System Menu, and use a tool like **BHTComm 2005** to send the compiled binary file to the scanner.